bignos/bookmacro/README.md

 - `:MacroEdit` to edit a macro from BookMacro
 - `:MacroDescEdit` to edit the description of a macro from BookMacro
 - `:MacroRegEdit` to edit a macro from a Register
+- `:MacroReplace` to replace a macro from BookMacro with a register
 - `:MacroDel` to remove a macro from BookMacro
-- `:MacroSelect` to add a macro from BookMacro to a registry
+- `:MacroSelect` to add a macro from BookMacro to a register
 - `:MacroExport` to export BookMacro to a file
 - `:MacroExportTo` to export a macro to a file
 - `:MacroImport` to import Bookmacro from a file